lblod/frontend-lokaal-mandatenbeheer/docs/linter.md

 Currently the recommended settings are followed with some simple overrides in case of test files.

 Most rules will generate warnings or errors when you run the linter, some rules have fixers which allow automatic reformatting, additional fixers can also be added, see the [documentation](https://github.com/ember-template-lint/ember-template-lint/blob/master/docs/fixer.md) for this.

+One plugin is installed, this is the [ember-template-plugin-prettier](https://github.com/ember-template-lint/ember-template-lint-plugin-prettier), this plugin runs prettier as linter rules.
+This way, you don't have to run prettier independently of the linter.
+This does mean that the pipeline will automatically fail for prettier issues as well.

 ### Usage